ExplainReduce: Generating global explanations from many local explanations: Results

 \subsubsection{Particle jet classification}

-In a previous work \cite{seppalainen2023using}, we analysed a dataset containing simulated LHC proton-proton collisions using {\sc slisemap}.
+In a previous work \citep{seppalainen2023using}, we analysed a dataset containing simulated LHC proton-proton collisions using {\sc slisemap}.
 These collisions can create either quarks or gluons, which decay into cascades of stable particles called jets.
-These jets can then be detected, and we can train the classifier to distinguish between jets created by quarks and gluons based on the jet's properties.
+These jets can then be detected, and we can train the classifier to distinguish between jets created by quarks and gluons based on the jets' properties.

 We first trained a random forest model on the data and then applied {\sc slisemap} to find local explanations.
-We clustered the {\sc slisemap} local explanations to 5 clusters and analysed the average models for each cluster, and found them to adhere well to physical theory.
-When we generate 500 {\sc slisemap} local explanations on the same dataset and apply the {\sc const min loss} reduction algorithm with $k=4$ proxies, we find the proxy set depicted in Fig. \ref{fig:jets_example}.
-The left panel shows a swarm plot where each item is depicted on a horizontal line based on the random forest-predicted probability of the jet corresponding to a gluon jet and coloured based on which proxy model is associated with the item.
-The right panel shows the coefficients of the proxy models, which are regularised logistic regression models.
-We find that the proxies are similar to the cluster mean models shown in the previous publication and show similar adherence to the underlying quantum chromodynamic theory \cite{cms2013performance}.
+We clustered the {\sc slisemap} local explanations into 5 clusters, analysed the average models for each cluster, and found them to adhere well to physical theory.
+When we generate 500 {\sc slisemap} local explanations on the same dataset and apply {\sc ExplainReduce} with the {\sc Balanced} reduction algorithm with $k=4$ proxies, we find the proxy set depicted in Fig. \ref{fig:jets_example}.
+The left panel shows a swarm plot where each item is depicted on a horizontal line based on the probability predicted by the random forest for a jet corresponding to a gluon jet.
+It is coloured based on which proxy model is associated with the item.
+The right panel shows the coefficients of the regularised logistic regression proxy models.
+We find that the proxies are similar to the cluster mean models shown in the previous publication and show similar adherence to the underlying quantum chromodynamic theory \citep{cms2013performance}.
 For example, wider jets (high {\sc jetGirth} and {\sc QG\_axis2}) are generally more gluon-like, and therefore these parameters are essential in classifying the jets.
 Incidentally, proxy 3 (red) is associated with the most quark- and gluon-like jets and has high positive coefficients for both parameters.
 Similarly, proxy 0 (blue) has negative coefficients for momentum ({\sc jetPt}) and {\sc QG\_ptD}, which measures the degree to which the total momentum parallels the jet.
 Both of these features indicate a more quark-like jet.